-Dragons and monsters may have reigned supreme in Game of Thrones and Stranger Things in 2016 – but sci-fi/Western hybrid Westworld proved to be one of the most innovative shows of the year despite being based on a 43-year-old film.
+Sci-fi/Western hybrid Westworld is confirmed to be coming back for Season 2.
 It wrapped up with some (hardly unexpected) mindfucker-y that left many viewers both confused, entranced and desperate for more.
-Luckily, Season 1 was just the start, and production on Season 2 is under way by HBO.
-Here’s all the key information you need to know about the new episodes.
+Luckily, Season 1 was just the start, and production on the HBO show is reportedly finished.
+Here’s all the key information you need to know about Westworld Season 2.

 When is Westworld Season 2 out?

 The show will return in Spring 2018.
 This was confirmed by HBO in July 2017, and again by star Evan Rachel Wood on Twitter.

 One Reddit user has theorised that the show’s release date could be April 22 or April 29.
 Owing to Emmy eligibility rules, at least 5 episodes need to have aired before May 31 to be eligible for the award.
 April 22 or April 29 would fit that criteria, as well as lining up with several of HBO’s existing show schedules.
 Read the full post here.
 Jeffrey Wright, who plays Bernard, shared a post on Instagram last week which appeared to confirm April.

 Filming for new episodes has now been completed.
 This has been confirmed by several cast members Instagram posts in the last few weeks.

 The production for the new episodes was besieged with problems, however.
 On November 2, filming for the show was suspended indefinitely after a male actor with a recurring was seriously injured off-set.
 The actor was named as Zahn McClarnon, a new cast member for the show.
 Filming resumed within weeks of the incident.